1. Giving someone the benefit of the doubt means to believe they are innocent and that the charges against them are false or inaccurate.

 In summary, this common expression has been around for nearly 200 years.

-- As I was looking at a used exercise bike, the seller kept emphasizing how the bike was in mint condition.
-While I was skeptical about buying it, I gave him the benefit of the doubt as everything looked to be in order.
+- The seller of an exercise bike kept insisting to me that it was in mint condition.
+While I was skeptical at first, I gave him the benefit of the doubt because everything looked to be in working order.

-- She hasn’t lied to me before, so I will trust her on this.
+- She hasn’t lied to me before, so I will place my trust in her story.

 - What you are saying is hard to swallow, but I believe you.

-Tip: There are tons more expressions on here!
-Browse through more phrases starting with “B” or go through our full list using the menu at the top.
-You’ll find plenty more to read about, so start exploring!
+Tip: There are hundreds of common expressions on here.
+You can browse through more phrases starting with “B” or go through our full list of by using the menu at the top.
+Start exploring so you can get to know your phrase!